-Kansas High School Graduates Can: Effectively adapt speech to fit a variety of contexts and communication situations.
+Kansas High School Effectively adapt speech to fit a variety of contexts and communication Graduates Can: situations.

 SL.4.6 SL.5.6 SL.6.6 Progression of Standard Across Grades Differentiate between contexts that call for formal English (e.g., presenting ideas) and situations where informal discourse is appropriate (e.g., small-group discussion); use formal English when appropriate to task and situation.
 Adapt speech to a variety of contexts and tasks, using formal English when appropriate to task and situation.
 Adapt speech to a variety of contexts and tasks, demonstrating command of formal English when indicated or appropriate.

-Grade 5 Speaking a nd Listening Speaking and Listening Demonstrate command of the conventions of standard English grammar and usage when speaking. a.
-Expand, combine, and reduce sentences for meaning, read/listener interest, and style.
-SL.5.7 b.
+na Listening SL.5.7 Demonstrate command of the conventions of standard English grammar and usage when speaking. a.
+Expand, combine, and reduce sentences for meaning, read/listener interest, and style. b.
 Form and use the perfect verb tenses (e.g., I had walked, I have walked) c.
 Use verb tense to convey various times, sequences, states, and conditions. d.
 Recognize and correct inappropriate shifts in verb tense. e.
 Use correlative conjunctions. (e.g., either/or) To address this standa Compose a piece of writing about an experience from the past, then work with peers and adults to review verb tenses used for accuracy.
 Kansas High School Graduates Can: Accurately and effectively use standard English grammar and usage when speaking.
 SL.4.7 SL.5.7 SL.6.7 Progression of Standard Across Grades Demonstrate command of the conventions of standard English grammar and usage when speaking.
 (Click link above for details.)
 Demonstrate command of the conventions of standard English grammar and usage when speaking.
 (See details above.)
 Demonstrate command of the conventions of standard English grammar and usage when speaking.
 (Click link above for details.)

 SL.5.8 Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases, including those that signal contrast, addition, and other logical relationships.

-To address this standa rd, students could : Create a lab report for describe and explain ch domain-specific words are used accurately to Kansas High School Graduates Can: Use a variety of context-appropriate words in a range of situations, and engage in effective strategies for determining word meanings and adding new words to a personal vocabulary bank.
-SL.4.8 SL.5.8 SL.
-Progression of Standard Across Grades Acquire and use accurately grade- appropriate general academic and domain- specific words and phrases, including those that signal precise actions, emotions, or states of being and that are basic to a particular topic.
+• Create a lab report for a science lesson, in which domain-specific words are used accurately to describe and explain.

+Kansas High School Graduates Can: Use a variety of context-appropriate words in a range of situations, and engage in effective strategies for determining word meanings and adding new words to a personal vocabulary bank. r SL.4.8 SL.5.8 SL.6.8 Progression of Standard Across Grades Acquire and use accurately grade- appropriate general academic and domain- specific words and phrases, including those that signal precise actions, emotions, or states of being and that are basic to a particular topic.
 Acquire and use accurately grade- appropriate general academic and domain- specific words and phrases, including those that signal contrast, addition, and other logical relationships.
 Acquire and use accurately grade- appropriate general academic and domain- specific words and phrases; gather vocabulary knowledge when considering a word or phrase important to comprehension or expression.

 Print Concepts

-RF.5.1 RF.5.1 Not applicable to grade 5.
+RF.5.1 Not applicable to grade 5.

-To address this standard, students could :
+To address this star To address this standard, students could :

 Progression of

-Phonological Awareness
+Standard Across Grades

-RF.5.2 RF.5.2 Not applicable to grade 5.

-To address this sta To address this standard, students could :

-Progression of Standard Across Grades
+Phonological Awareness RF.5.2 Not applicable to grade Not applicable to grade 5.
+To address this star To address this standard, students could : Progression of Standard Across Grades